-Obon (Bon) Festival, the Japanese Ghost Festival 2024
+Obon (Bon) Festival 2025, the Japanese Ghost Festival

-Every year, from the end of summer to early autumn, Japan comes to thrive with many vibrant forms of festivals and events.
-Obon, known as the Ghost Festival, is one of the extraordinary events during this time.
-Obon is highly anticipated for its great significance and brilliant highlights.
-The hard-to-beat festival has been hailed as one of the most festive occasions in Japan.
-Today we'll show you all the details about Japanese Obon.
-If you're planning a visit to Japan at this time of year, put it on your list.
+From July to September, the end of summer to early autumn, Japan thrives with vibrant forms of festivals and events.
+Highly anticipated for its great significance and brilliant highlights, Obon, known as the Ghost Festival, is one of the extraordinary events during this time.
+Today we'll show you all the details about the Obon Festival.
+If you're planning a Japan tour in August, put this hard-to-beat festive occasion on your list.

-The Obon Festival often falls around July 15 of the lunar calendar, and it is typically celebrated for four days every year from August 13 to 16.
-The date may have subtle differences among certain regions of Japan, like the Obon in Okinawa will fall on August 28 to 30 in 2024.
+The Obon Festival is typically a 4-day celebration from 13 to 16 August, often falling around 15 July in the lunar calendar.
+The date may have subtle differences among certain regions of Japan, like the Obon in Okinawa, which will fall from 4 to 6 September 2025.

 Japanese LanternsJapanese Lanterns